hangol4/Dynamics-Language-Model/README.md

 ## RAG examples

-Over the course of the project, I downloaded from the internet and tested many RAG examples.
+Over the course of the project, we downloaded from the internet and tested many RAG examples.
 The performacnce of neither of them was satisfactory for our purposes.
 They can be found in the [rag_examples](work/rag_examples) directory, and are summarised below.

 ### `rag-from-household-objects.py`
 - [source](https://github.com/joelgrus/rag-from-household-objects)